 Chair, Info Team; Website Developer

-Nicole has lived in Vista for 10 years, but is one of the newest residents of the Elevado Road community, living in the area for less than one year.
-She has been involved in marketing communications for the last 15 years and was excited to bring her professional skills to such a personal project where she can make an impact close to home.
-When she's not helping to Save Elevado Road, Nicole manages marketing communications for a medical device company in Carlsbad.
-She also enjoys running and walking the beautiful roads in the Elevado community, getting to know her new neighbors, and participating in the many amazing activities Vista has to offer, including the Strawberry Festival, Moonlight Amphitheater, and the many shops and eateries in the newly revitalized downtown Vista.
+Nicole has lived in Vista for over 10 years, but is one of the newer residents of the Elevado Road community.
+She has been involved in marketing communications for the last 15 years and manages marketing communications for a global medical device company.
+Nicole was excited to bring her professional skills to such a personal project where she can make an impact close to home.
+She also enjoys running and walking the beautiful roads in the Elevado community, getting to know her neighbors, and participating in the amazing activities Vista has to offer, including the Strawberry Festival, Moonlight Amphitheater, and frequenting the many shops and eateries in the newly revitalized downtown Vista.

-A few of the other very talented folks contributing to this project's success:
+A few of the other very talented folks who have contributed to this project's success:

 Marybeth Vaughan – Elevado Historian, Area Representative, Info Team